 Welcome to this interview with neuroscientist Thomas Zoëga Ramsøy by Kim Buch-Madsen.
-The discussion casts light on what is neuroscience and why any leader or manager should know how to apply its uses in practice.
+The following discussion casts light on what is neuroscience and why should a leader or manager know how to apply its uses in practice.

 What is ‘applied neuroscience’?